Time has a way of grabbing you. Some of the best effects in my life have been the result of serendipity.

 “One does not surrender a life in an instant.
 That which is lifelong can only be surrendered in a lifetime.”
 E.E.

-When my life is over, and my specific assignments are completed, my hope is that I have left evidence of a legacy left behind to the next generation for God's glory.
+completed, my hope is that I have left evidence of a legacy left behind to the next generation for God's glory.

 In 1956, there was wide press coverage of Jim Elliot's death, one of four other missionaries, tragically killed at the hands of the Auca Indians in Ecuador.
 I was 7rs. old at the time and recall the somber climate of the missionary adults around me.